csgillespie/efficientR/main.md

 ### Consistent style and code conventions

 Getting into the habit of clear and consistent style when writing anything, be it code or poetry, will have benefits in many other projects, programming or non-programming.
 As outlined in Section \@ref(coding-style), style is to some extent a personal preference.
-However, it is worth noting at the outset of the conventions we use, to maximise its readability.
+However, it is worth noting at the outset the conventions we use, in order to maximise readability.
 Throughout this book we use a consistent set of conventions to refer to code.

   * Package names are in bold, e.g. __dplyr__.
   * Functions are in a code font, followed by parentheses, like `plot()`, or `median()`.